 What if my feelings and beliefs are in the way?

-What do I do if my feelings and beliefs about God are getting in the way of a healthy relationship with Him?
+What do I do if my feelings and beliefs about God hinder a healthy relationship with Him?
 Here are a few suggestions:

-Acknowledge that trust with God is not built over night, it takes time, and God is not in a hurry.
-He loves you and He will build the relationship with your participation, when your willing to simply give it to Him.
+Acknowledge that trust in God is not built overnight; it takes time, and God is not in a hurry.
+He loves you, and He will build the relationship with your participation when you are willing to simply give it to Him.

 There remains therefore a rest for the people of God.
 For he who has entered His rest has himself also ceased from his works as God did from His.
 Let us therefore be diligent to enter that rest…Hebrews 4:9-11a